Email FacebookTwitterMenu burgerClose thin

 SmartAsset: 4 Tips for Opening an IRA Before the Tax Deadline

 When you open an IRA before the tax deadline, you can make contributions for the previous or current year.
-To get the tax breaks come 2025, make sure you’re maxing out your contributions for 2024 first before saving anything for the next tax year.
+To claim tax benefits for 2025, make sure you max out your 2025 contributions before contributing for 2026.
 If you’re contributing to an IRA, the brokerage where you have your IRA account should allow you to indicate what tax year the contributions are for.

 Bottom Line

 Although traditional and Roth IRAs are made for saving for retirement, they can save you tax dollars now too.
-Therefore it should come as no surprise that IRAs are one of the most universally recommended accounts by financial advisors.
+As a result, IRAs are among the most commonly recommended accounts by financial advisors.
 However, remember to determine which type of IRA is best for you before opening one.
 Once open, it should be fairly easy to deposit funds, as you can transfer money from your bank account.

 Retirement Planning Tips